 A dead letter queue is like a black hole, it will consume the Exchange and the Exchange routing is ended with no indication that it failed.

 This default does not go well with other transports using in a request/reply messaging style.
-If the Exchange failed then the original caller want to be alter it failed.
+If the Exchange failed then the original caller will still want a response after the failure.

 So the bottom line is that you must configure and setup the error handling strategies that suits your business needs.